-b) Participant Reimbursements (Non-Federal plus 50 percent Federal reimbursement).
+Participant Reimbursements (Non-Federal plus 50 percent Federal reimbursement).
 Participant reimbursements should include the total participant reimbursement amount from the contracts/partners matrix of the E&T State Plan Operating Budget Excel Workbook, as well as any participant reimbursements the State agency plans to provide.

-Support services for clients including childcare, books and supplies, tuition support and fees, gas reimbursements, bus passes, driver's license, health cards, sheriff's cards, work attire and special tools, ID cards, alcohol education cards, license and/or test fees and car repairs for employed participants.
+Support services for participants including childcare, books and supplies, tuition support and fees, gas reimbursements, bus passes, driver's license, health cards, sheriff's cards, work attire and special tools, ID cards, alcohol education cards, license and/or test fees and car repairs for employed and educational participants, drug testing and background checks necessary for education or employment, transcripts/academic records required to participate in education, medical if necessary to participate in education or employment and not covered by insurance, monthly internet costs necessary to participate in education or employment, and rental costs for emergency situations.